 MPH, Community Health Sciences, University of Illinois, Chicago

-At the University of Illinois at Chicago (UIC) School of Public Health, Ms. Wagener's focus in Community Health Sciences was on adolescent health and education as a structural determinant of health.
-While at UIC, she served as a research assistant for the MidAmerica Center for Public Health Practice's collaboration with the Office of Student Health and Wellness at Chicago Public Schools, as a program assistant for the Bridges to Baccalaureate Program, and as a retention specialist for the Office of Diversity and Inclusion.
+While in graduate school at the University of Illinois at Chicago (UIC) School of Public Health, Ms. Wagener's focus in Community Health Sciences was on adolescent health and education as a structural determinant of health.
+She served as a research assistant for the MidAmerica Center for Public Health Practice's collaboration with the Office of Student Health and Wellness at Chicago Public Schools, as a program assistant for the Bridges to Baccalaureate Program, and as a writing programming specialist for the Office of Diversity and Inclusion.